BPMHA

 Introduction

-Carers GroupThe idea of developing a Black Carers group at BPMHA was the ambition of FSU/BPMHA for some time .
-Over the last two years the group has been established with funding from Social Services but not without the usual teething pains.
+Carers GroupThe idea of developing a Black Carers group at BPMHA was an ambition of FSU/BPMHA for some time .
+The group was established with funding from Social Services but not without some setbacks along the way.

 BPMHA has been given full responsibility for the group and is committed to the developing and delivery of services, which support adult carers caring for people with mental health problems in the community.